NachoColl/blockchain-web-services/docs/index.md

 ### Raising Adoption

-The initial hype on Smart Contracts has slowed down weighed by the complexities it requires to interact with.
-To list some major rocks in the road for companies, and even experienced developers, a blockchain journey gets quickly overloaded by:
+The initial hype on Smart Contracts is getting weighed by the ecosystem complexities.
+To list some big rocks our solution wants to break, a company and even an experienced developer get quickly overloaded by:

  <ul class="fa-ul">
     <li><span class="fa-li"><i class="fa-regular fa-square"></i></span>having to build from scratch Smart Contracts that may already be available in the market,</li>